A homotopy invariant of stable maps to oriented surfaces

 which simplifies to

 yielding

 \end{proof}

-\begin{remark} When the closed orientable source manifold $M$ is even dimensional, the singular set $\Sigma(f)$ is necessarily orientable, by Theorem ~\ref{th:5}.
-Thus, the function $I(f)$ is a homotopy invariant for generic maps $f:M \rightarrow F$ of an orientable closed manifold of even dimension into an orientable surface. \end{remark}
+\begin{remark} When the manifold $M$ is even dimensional and the surface $F$ is orientable, the singular set $\Sigma(f)$ is necessarily orientable, by Theorem ~\ref{th:5}.
+Thus, the function $I(f)$ is a homotopy invariant for generic maps $f:M \rightarrow F$ of a closed manifold of even dimension into an orientable surface. \end{remark}

 \begin{corollary} The function